Corrida de sortija

-The corrida de sortija is a traditional gaucho sport of the Rio de la Plata area of South America.
+The corrida de sortija is a traditional gaucho sport of the Rio de la Plata area of South America that is similar to ring jousting.

 In Spain, it forms part of the annual Festival of Sant Joan in Ciutadella de Menorca in the Balearic Islands, where it is known as córrer s'ensortilla.

 It was described by Thomas Hutchinson in 1868: